madetech/blog/posts/challenges_implementing_continuous_delivery_part_2.md

 ## QA aren't ready

 There is a general general priciple which states that the cost of fixing a defect increases exponentially the closer to production those bugs are discovered.
-Your biggest protection against introducing defects in production is a robust automated test plan.
+Your biggest protection against introducing defects in production is a robust automated test suite.

 ### Lack of, or lack of trust in automated tests